How to personalize your dorm room

 "A stick on whiteboard is perfect for personalizing a space."

 Boards are useful in a dorm room for things like pinning items that inspire you and creating to-do lists.
-Pin boards and whiteboards are two decorative and functional elements every room needs.
+Pin boards and decorative whiteboards are two functional elements every room needs.
 A stick on whiteboard is perfect for personalizing a space because you can put it anywhere and write anything on it.
 For example, you could place one of these boards on the top of your desk and use it as a doodle and note taking surface.